BisonSchweizAG/commercetools-datacleanup/README.md

 ## License

-DataCleanup is published under the Apache License 2.0, see http://www.apache.org/licenses/LICENSE-2.0 for details.
+commercetools Data Cleanup is published under the Apache License 2.0, see http://www.apache.org/licenses/LICENSE-2.0 for details.